pangeo-data/pangeo/docs/setup_guides/azure.rst

 * `Azure Kubernetes Service <https://docs.microsoft.com/en-us/azure/aks/intro-kubernetes>`__ (AKS), Azure's managed Kubernetes service
 * The `daskhub Helm Chart <https://github.com/dask/helm-chart/tree/main/daskhub>`__, an easy way to install JupyterHub and Dask-Gateway

-We describe two deployments, a :ref:`simple` and a :ref:`recommended`.
+We describe two deployment scenarios, a :ref:`simple` and a :ref:`recommended`.
 If you're new to Azure, Kubernetes, or JupyterHub, then you should try the simple deployment to verify that the basics work, before moving on to the more advanced recommend deployment.

 This guide uses the Azure CLI to create the Azure Resources.
-At the end, we provide a ``Makefile`` with targets for the AKS cluster and an updated deployment.
+Both deployment scenarios include a ``Makefile`` with targets for the AKS cluster and Hub deployment.
 If you're just looking to deploy a Hub, feel free to use and adapt the Makefiles.
 If you're looking to build understanding, read through the guide.

 As an alternative to this guide, you might use `Qhub <https://docs.qhub.dev/en/latest/>`_, which provides a higher-level tool to obtain a JupyterHub and Dask deployment on Kubernetes (or HPC).

 .. note::